JakeGuy11/JakeGuy11/README.md

 I've been using Java, Arduino (modified C++), and C#/.NET for the longest, and I'm most comfortable with C++, Java, Python, and Bash.
 I'm currently lead software on [FRC team 7722](https://www.thebluealliance.com/team/7722/2019) and was when we won the district event at Western University in our rookie year as well.\
-I've been using Arch as a daily driver for quite some time, so I'm most experienced and comfortable writing command line applications for UNIX/Mac systems in Java, C++ and Python, although I'm also fairly experienced with the Java Swing graphics library.
+I've been using Arch (with i3wm) as a daily driver for quite some time, so I'm most experienced and comfortable writing command line applications for UNIX/Mac systems in Java, C++ and Python, although I'm also fairly experienced with the Java Swing graphics library.
 ## Hobbies/Interests
 - I have a passion for math and physics, more specifically astrophysics.
 I hope to study mathematical physics at the University of Waterloo.
 - I'm a woodworker and metalsmith/bladesmith.
 I'm still fairly inexperienced but I've produced several final pieces that I'm proud of.
 - I'm a very big fan of the SciADV visual novel series (その目、だれの目？).
 I also enjoy watching anime and reading manga.
 ## Check out some of my projects:
+- [Image Sourcerer](https://github.com/JakeGuy11/image-sourcerer), a firefox addon that will download, tag and sort images from supported sites
 - [youtube-archive](https://github.com/JakeGuy11/youtube-archive), a passive cli C++/python tool for archiving YouTube Livestreams
-- [Image Sourcerer](https://github.com/JakeGuy11/image-sourcerer), a firefox addon that will download, tag and sort images from supported sites (not complete)
 - [Silver Assistant (Windows Only)](https://github.com/JakeGuy11/silver-assistant-windows-only), a graphical C# tool for tracking the market price of silver (soon to be remade for UNIX systems).png
 ## Contact Me
 [<img align="left" alt="Email" width="30px" src="protonmail.png" />](mailto:Jake_Guy_11@protonmail.ch)